TGOSS1984/winter-mountain-tours-demand-predictor/readme.md

 **LO5 -- Create Intelligent Systems Using ML**

 -   Models, evaluation, and pipeline described in [Section 5] and implemented in the notebooks and Streamlit app.
+In addition to forecasting/cancellation models the project implements an image-based weather classifier

 **LO6 -- Represent Data Stories via Visualisation**

 -   Dashboard design, visualisations and explanations in [Section 6].
+The image-based weather predictor provides additional visual story around weather conditions

 **LO7 -- Collect, Arrange & Process Data**